awsdocs/iam-user-guide/doc_source/id_credentials_passwords_enable-user-change.md

 1. Create the users who should be allowed to change their own password, if they do not already exist\.
 For details, see [Creating an IAM user in your AWS account](id_users_create.md)\.

 1. Create an IAM group for the users who should be allowed to change their passwords, and then add the users from the previous step to the group\.
-For details, see [Creating your first IAM admin user and group](getting-started_create-admin-group.md) and [Managing IAM groups](id_groups_manage.md)\.
+For details, see [Creating your first IAM admin user and user group](getting-started_create-admin-group.md) and [Managing IAM user groups](id_groups_manage.md)\.

    This step is optional, but it's a best practice to use groups to manage permissions\.
 That way, you can add and remove users and change the permissions for the group as a whole\.